Overview:

 Goal:

-- Optimize ads for actions that occur later in the customer journey
+- Optimize ads for actions occurring later in the customer journey.

 Source Set-up:

-The website data source is the most common way to track user actions.
-It captures user interactions and hashed user data, which can be sent to various destinations such as ad platforms (for targeting and optimization), analytics systems, and marketing automation tools.
+The website data source is the most common method for tracking user actions.
+It captures user interactions and hashed user data, which can be sent to various destinations such as:

 Destination Set-up: